 This city at the tip of Lake Superior has become a family magnet, because it offers so much to do on a short getaway.
-There's the Lake Superior Zoo, the Great Lakes Aquarium, boat tours and boat trips, train excursions, a children's museum, Thrillz Indoor Amusement Park and the Omnitheatre.
+There's the Lake Superior Zoo, the Great Lakes Aquarium, boat tours and boat trips, train excursions, Adventure Zone and Vertical Endeavors indoor rock climbing facility.
 Tons of fun things.
 But Canal Park is on everyone's "go to" list for Duluth.
 Kids stare in awe at the massive sea-going vessels that enter the harbor through the canal, and get a kick out of watching the landmark Aerial Lift Bridge go up for them.
 And then there are all those friendly seagulls to feed!

 LARK Toys Is a Lark

 This little complex at Kellogg, a town on the Mississippi River between Red Wing and Winona, is big on fun.
 The marvelous carousel at LARK Toys is populated by an array of hand-carved, whimsical creatures, and is a work of art that's fun to ride.
 There's a large antique toy display, miniature golf, a children's book store and an ice cream shop.
 And it's a great toy shop with lots of special things you don't find just anywhere, including wooden toys and puzzles made on-site.
 Extend your trip with a stop at the National Eagle Center up the road a few miles in Wabasha, where the kids can get an up-close view of our national bird.